Electrostatics/electrostatics.github.io/external_contributions/extern-pbam.md

 </script>

 <!---
-{% include no-prev-next.html %}
 --->

-PB-AM is an analytical solution to the linearized Poisson-Boltzmann equations for multiple spherical objects of arbitrary charge distribution in an ionic solution.
+PB-AM is an analytical solution to the linearized Poisson-Boltzmann equation for multiple spherical objects of arbitrary charge distribution in an ionic solution.
 The solution can be reduced to a simple system of equations as follows:

 \\[ A = \Gamma \cdot (\Delta \cdot T \cdot A + E) \\]

-Where A(i) represents the effective multipole expansion of the charge distributions of molecule (i).
-E(i) is the free charge distribution of molecule (i). $\Gamma$ is a dielectric boundary-crossing operator, $\Delta$ is a cavity polarization operator, T an operator that transforms the multipole expansion to a local coordinate frame.
+Where $A^{(i)}$ represents the effective multipole expansion of the charge distributions of molecule $i$. $E^{(i)}$ is the free charge distribution of molecule $i$. $\Gamma$ is a dielectric boundary-crossing operator, $\Delta$ is a cavity polarization operator, $T$ an operator that transforms the multipole expansion to a local coordinate frame.
 More details on the method are available in <a href="http://pubs.acs.org/doi/full/10.1021/ct050263p">Lotan, Head-Gordon (2006)</a>.
-Once A(i) has been solved, through an iterative SCF method, physical properties of the system can be computed, as detailed in the next section.
+Once $A^{(i)}$ has been solved, through an iterative SCF method, physical properties of the system can be computed, as detailed in the next section.

 ### Physical calculations